self-host/self-host/docs/tools_of_the_trade.md

 - JSONB type with operators
 - NOTIFY events

+## Questions and Answers
-**Q**: Why not Oracle or SQL Server?
+#### Why not Oracle or SQL Server?
-**A**: As this project is Free Software, we wanted all system components to be Free Software / Open Source.
+As this project is Free Software, we wanted all system components to be Free Software / Open Source.

-**Q**: Why not MySQL or MariaDB?
+#### Why not MySQL or MariaDB?
-**A**: Personal taste.
+Personal taste.
 See the list above.
 Also, we have better knowledge and experience with PostgreSQL.

 # Tengo